-\textbf{Algorithm Comparisons.} For comparison, we implement nine existing frequency estimation algorithms\footnote{The implementation of all sketches (in Python) can be found in our codebase, which is written mainly based on a C++ Github repository: \href{https://github.com/N2-Sys/BitSense/tree/main/simulator/src/sketch}{https://github.com/N2-Sys/BitSense}.}, such as \textit{CM-sketch (CM)}~\citep{cormode2005improved}, \textit{C-sketch (CS)}~\citep{charikar2002finding}, \textit{Elastic Sketch (ES)}~\citep{yang2018elastic}, \textit{UnivMon (UM)}~\citep{liu2016one}, \textit{Nitrosketch (NS)}~\citep{liu2019nitrosketch} and three ideally learned sketches~\citep{hsu2019learning}: \textit{Learned CM-sketch (LCM)} and \textit{Learned C-sketch (LCS)}}.
-In addition, we compare our UCL-sketch with SeqSketch~\citep{huang2021toward}, an equation-based sketch, in our ablational experiments.
+\textbf{Algorithm Comparisons.} For comparison, we implement ten existing frequency estimation algorithms\footnote{The implementation of all sketches (in Python) can be found in our codebase, which is written mainly based on a C++ Github repository at \href{https://github.com/N2-Sys/BitSense/tree/main/simulator/src/sketch}{\texttt{https://github.com/N2-Sys/BitSense}}.}, such as \textit{CM-sketch (CM)}~\cite{cormode2005improved}, \textit{C-sketch (CS)}~\cite{charikar2002finding}, \textit{Elastic Sketch (ES)}~\cite{yang2018elastic}, \textit{UnivMon (UM)}~\cite{liu2016one}, \textit{Nitrosketch (NS)}~\cite{liu2019nitrosketch} and two ideally learned sketches~\cite{hsu2019learning}: \textit{Learned CM-sketch (LCM)} and \textit{Learned C-sketch (LCS)}}.
+In addition, we compare our UCL-sketch with equation-based sketches, i.e., \textit{FlowRadar}~\cite{li2016flowradar}, \textit{PR-sketch}~\cite{sheng2021pr} and \textit{SeqSketch}~\cite{huang2021toward}, in our ablational experiments (detailed in Appendix).
 We give them the same local memory of buckets $\&$ sketch as ours.
 To be more specific, the number of hash functions has been fixed at 4 across all methods.
 We fix levels as 2 in the universal sketch of UnivMon.
 For Elastic Sketch, we allocate 25$\% \sim$ 50$\%$ memory for its hash table.
 In particular, the neural network oracle in two learned sketches is replaced with an ideal oracle that knows the identities of the heavy hitters, whose target domain depends on the number of its unique buckets which take up around 50$\%$ memory.
 Also note that the memory of the learned oracle is not computed in the memory cost reported in this section.
 Finally, the detailed description of our parameter settings can be found in Appendix.